Legal Advice for Compensation Insurance Claims & TPD Payouts

 • Difficulty sleeping

-Car accident whiplash is typically diagnosed after a thorough physical examination and evaluation of the patient’s injury and trauma history.
 Firstly, your doctor will move your head and neck as part of the physical exam to detect any soreness or tenderness.
-If the treating physician suspects more serious damage, they may recommend imaging tests like X-rays, CT, or MRI scans.
+If the treating physician suspects more severe injuries, they may recommend imaging tests like X-rays, CT, or MRI scans to:

 Secondly, once your medical professional has established that you have a whiplash injury, they could recommend a further evaluation to understand the full extent of your damage.
 These assessments might include a neurological examination and a test of your range of motion, where they usually ask about your symptoms and how they impact your life in general.